KajalLad1206/java-maven-app/README.md

 ### Demo Project:
 CD - Deploy Application from Jenkins Pipeline to EC2 Instance
+### Project Objectives:
+- Prepare AWS EC2 Instance for deployment (Install Docker)
+- Create ssh key credentials for EC2 server on Jenkins
+- Extend the previous CI pipeline with deploy step to ssh into the remote EC2 instance and deploy newly built image from Jenkins server
+- Configure security group on EC2 Instance to allow access to our web application

 https://github.com/KajalLad1206/java-maven-app-multipipe#build-automation--cicd-with-jenkins

 ---

 ### Demo Project:
 Configure Webhook to trigger CI Pipeline automatically on git push
+### Project Objectives:
+- Configure Jenkins to trigger the CI pipeline, whenever a change is pushed to GitHub

 https://github.com/KajalLad1206/java-maven-app-multipipe#build-automation--cicd-with-jenkins